AaronHKim/Aaron_blog/_posts/2018-01-29-bisection.md

 #tags: [post]
 header:
   #image:
-excerpt: "this is my test post"
+excerpt: "this is the excerpt"
 mathjax: "true"
 published: true
 toc: true